wacncontent/CustomizeTool/output/articles/vs-azure-tools-debug-cloud-services-virtual-machines.md

 ### To debug your cloud service on your local computer

 1. On the menu bar, choose **Debug**, **Start Debugging** to run your Azure cloud service project.
 As an alternative, you can press F5.
-You’ll see a message that the Compute Emulator is starting.
+Youâll see a message that the Compute Emulator is starting.
 When the emulator starts, the system tray icon confirms it.

     ![Azure emulator in the system tray](./media/vs-azure-tools-debug-cloud-services-virtual-machines/IC783828.png)